mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Tuesday, 17 June 2025
+## On Wednesday, 18 June 2025

-- The average temperature today is 14.01˚C,
+- The average temperature today is 14.44˚C,
-- With highs of 15.47˚C and lows of 13.07˚C,
+- With highs of 14.97˚C and lows of 13.8˚C,
-- It may feel like 13.74˚C with scattered clouds
+- It may feel like 14.21˚C with clear sky
-- The wind speed is 1.53m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
 - The pressure is 1025hPa and humidity is 87%
 - The sun will rise at 03:48 and set at 20:30